Friday, May 4, 2012

 However, prostate cancer is a very common thing among older men.
 If you live long enough, you will get it - and you may already have it and go to your grave with it, dying from other causes, and never know it.
 It is slow-growing, and oftentimes the best treatment is, well, no treatment.

-At age 81, Buffet is more likely to die of other causes, long before the prostate cancer is a real threat to him.
+And at age 81, Buffet is more likely to die of other causes, long before the prostate cancer is a real threat to him.
 In other words, the best treatment may be no treatment at all.

-Removing the prostate can result in impotence and incontinence, as well as a host of post-surgical problems, such as infections (one friend has a permanent bladder infection as a result of this surgery, that cannot seem to be cured.
+Removing the prostate can result in impotence and incontinence, as well as a host of post-surgical problems, such as infections (one friend of ours has a permanent bladder infection as a result of this surgery, that cannot seem to be cured.
 It has made his life miserable).

 Some argue that as many as 80% of these surgeries are unnecessary.
 So why do they do them?
 Because Medicare Pays, that's why.
 You may have only a decade or two left to live, but without your prostate, those last two decades will be as an incontinent old man, with a severely reduced quality of life.
 And all for what?
 The premise that you will live forever, "but for...."?